Albert0i/prisma-planetscale/ORM.md

 - Applies all unapplied migrations to the development database and updates the `_prisma_migrations` table
 - Triggers the generation of artifacts (for example, Prisma Client)

-All generated SQL DDL souces are store on `migrations` folder and will help whenever necessary.
+All generated SQL DDL souces are store under `migrations` folder and will help whenever necessary.

 ### IV.
 Summary